-- 12. The following criteria, as self-identified by applicants, will be applied when determining the composition of the EWG: - a.
-Gender diversity, using the 40:40:20 rule (40% female, 40% male and 20% flexible to any gender, including other gender identities) - b.
-Organizational diversity, including representatives from corporates, financial institutions, academia, research, non-profit, civil society, impacted communities and multilateral organizations, with: - A maximum of 50% representation from corporates and financial institutions (including business networks, business membership organizations and consultancies) - A minimum of 30% representation from civil society organizations - c.
-Striving for a minimum of 40% representation from low, lower middle, or upper middle income countries for diversity and balance1 - 13.
+- 11. The following criteria, as self-identified by applicants, will be applied when determining the composition of the EWG: - a.
+Gender diversity, using the 40:40:20 rule (40% female, 40% male and 20% flexible to any gender, including other gender identities). - b.
+Organizational diversity, including representatives from corporates, financial institutions, academia, research, non-profit, civil society, impacted communities and multilateral organizations, with: - A maximum of 50% representation from corporates and financial institutions (including business networks, business membership organizations and consultancies). - A minimum of 30% representation from civil society organizations. - c.
+Striving for a minimum of 40% representation from low, lower-middle, or upper-middle-income countries for diversity and balance.1 - 12.
 Only one representative per organization is eligible to serve as a member of a given EWG at any given time.
-The SBTi may allow multiple representatives within an EWG from the same organization if they come from distinct divisions with wholly independent governance structures or represent separate bodies within these structures. - 14.
+The SBTi may allow multiple representatives within an EWG from the same organization if they come from distinct divisions with wholly independent governance structures or represent separate bodies within these structures. - 13.
 Individuals who, or whose organizations are, providing or have provided paid or pro bono support to the SBTi (including when it existed as an initiative under management of partner organizations) shall declare this involvement at the time of application and demonstrate that appropriate measures are in place to mitigate any potential conflicts of interest.
-This will be assessed by the SBTi in line with the SBTi's conflict of interest policies. - 15.
+This will be assessed by the SBTi in line with the SBTi's conflict of interest policies. - 14.
 EWG members are experts in one or more of the following areas: - a.
-Climate mitigation in the corporate and/or financial sector https://datatopics.worldbank.org/world-development-indicators/the-world-by-income-and-region.html
+Climate mitigation in the forestry sector and forest products value chains. - b.
+LULUCF carbon fluxes. - c.
+Regional variation in forestry activities, forested lands and associated climate outcomes. - d.
+Corporate and financial institution climate accounting, in particular, land-based emissions and removal accounting. - e.
+Setting, implementing and/or analyzing targets and strategies to reduce greenhouse gas emissions in line with science. - f.
+Sustainability impacts associated with forestry activities. - g.
+Climate accountability from a civil society perspective: representatives from NGOs and advocacy groups focused on transparency, equity, and accountability in forestry-related climate action. - h.
+Climate/environmental justice in land use and management.

-1 The World Bank classifies economies into four income groups: low, lower-middle, upper-middle, and high income.
+1 The World Bank classifies economies into four income groups: low, lower-middle, upper-middle and high income.
 See: